Sphere packing proper colorings of an expander graph

-In particular, does $f$ have an intermediate growth behavior for some $(\delta, \lambda)$? \begin{question} Is there some $(\delta, \lambda) \in [0, 1 - 1/q] \times (0, 1]$ that is neither in the exponential regime nor the constant regime?
-If so, what growth behavior does $f$ exhibit as $n \to \infty$? \end{question}
+In particular, does $f$ and $g$ have an intermediate growth behavior for some $(\delta, \lambda)$? \begin{question} Is there some $(\delta, \lambda) \in [0, 1 - 1/q] \times (0, 1]$ that is neither in the exponential regime nor the constant regime for $f$ or $g$?
+If so, what growth behavior do they exhibit as $n \to \infty$? \end{question}

 It appears that when $q$ is large, the exponential regime should be much larger than what \Cref{thm_bipartite_exp,thm_exp} guarantee.
 Indeed, for $d < q - 1$, any $d$-regular graph on $n$ vertices has at least $(q - 1 - d)^n$ proper $q$-colorings.
 We expect that there are good expanders for which these colorings are distributed sufficiently ``uniformly'' over $[q]^n$.